 An ultrasound scan can help in some cases.
-This is a painless, non-invasive way of getting a bunch of information about what might be happening down below.
+This is a painless, non-invasive way of getting helpful information about what might be causing the problem.

-Once we’ve figured out the factors at play, we can discuss a combination of treatments – which include:
+Once we’ve figured out what factors are at play, we can discuss any combination of treatments, including:

-- Medications to increase blood flow to the penis, such as Viagra or Cialis.
+- Medications to increase blood flow to the penis, such as Viagra.

 - Counselling for those who may benefit.